 “That smell.
 You don’t smell it?
 It’s awful.”

 “I already emptied it.
 Maybe a mouse or something got in the vents.”

 “Guess that’s another thing I’ve got to look into tomorrow.”

 “W-why am I…d-de…?”

-Melissa awoke to Mabel’s soft face rubbing up against her cheeck.
+Melissa awoke to Mabel’s soft face rubbing against her cheek.
 At first Melissa started, but the cat was soft and warm.
-“Alright, alright…” She climbed out of bed and followed Mabel to the stairs, listening to her meow in grattitude as she descended into the darkness.
+“Alright, alright.”
+She climbed out of bed and followed Mabel to the stairs, listening to her meow in gratitude as she descended into the darkness.
 Melissa put her foot on the first step.

 She seemed to sink into something smooth and cold and wet, and then she was falling.
 She reached out for the banister to catch her balance, but with a chill she remembered, Not fixed yet.

 She felt the air rush up, felt the shadows of the staircase spin around her, and then with a sickening crunch she hit the landing.

 Melissa lay at the bottom of the stairs, feeling her body go numb, watching a dark shape above her crawl slowly down.

 Tiny hands, cold and wet, latched onto her face as a weight settled on her chest.
 The air reeked of decay.
 Melissa tried to take a breath to call for help, but it hurt too much.